Prathiksha-28/Weather-Monitoring-System_/README.md

 2.SQLite Database: Chosen for its simplicity and lightweight nature to store daily summaries.

 ### Dependencies
-sqlite3: For database interactions.
+-sqlite3: For database interactions.
-requests: For making API calls.
+-requests: For making API calls.
-matplotlib: For visualizations.
+-matplotlib: For visualizations.
-Flask: For web interface (if applicable).
+-Flask: For web interface (if applicable).

 ### Usage
 Access the application at http://localhost:8080 to view daily summaries and alerts.